Managing Type 2 Diabetes: A Patient Guide

 Frequently Asked Questions

-In some cases, significant weight loss and lifestyle changes can lead to remission.
-Always consult your doctor.
+In some cases, with significant weight loss and lifestyle change, people can achieve remission.
+However, it is best to speak to your doctor.

-Yes—occasionally.
+Occasionally, yes.
 Balance is key.
-Enjoy treats in moderation and plan your meals properly.
+Enjoy treats in moderation with proper meal planning.

 Support & Resources